Combo Scoring

 Undeliverable Emails

-Emails that will hard bounce are returned with Email: Undeliverable.
-The tests/labels of Email: MX Record Bad (no MX so email will not be delivered) and Email: Invalid TLD (TLD invalid so no email will be delivered) are not tested for deliverability but will also hard bounce.
-We suggest scoring all three of these labels the same to ensure non-working emails are scored properly.
+Emails that will hard bounce are returned with Email: Undeliverable and Email: Invalid TLD (TLD invalid so no email will be delivered).
+We suggest scoring both of these labels the same to ensure non-working emails are scored properly.

 Domains for Sale